Learn from a Virtuoso Guitarist with multiple solo CD/DVD's available Worldwide!

 In addition to everything listed above, but at no additional cost, there are several "perks" to taking lessons with James that you can't get anywhere else...

-2) CD's containing "Backing Tracks" are available to students as they progress so they can practice songs with professional sounding bass, drums, & other instruments.
+2) A CD containing 100 "Backing Tracks" is available to students as they progress so they can practice songs with professional sounding bass, drums, & other instruments.
 It's like practicing at home with a full band!

 3) From being an absolute beginner, most students can record an easy rock song within just a few months to CD using a stand alone multi-track recorder!
 James will help you record your track, & show you the gear needed to make professional sounding demo's, without the need for a computer!

 4) Guitar Gods CD- The ultimate introduction to 50+ amazing guitarist's most young, & a few older, student's have probably never even heard of!

 (includes sample tracks by virtuoso's like- Michael Angelo Batio, Michael Harris, Joe Stump, John Petrucci, Joe Satriani, Steve Vai, Zakk Wyld, David Chastain, Yngwie Malmsteen, Paul Gilbert, Vinnie Moore, Steve Moorse, Greg Howe, Frank Gamble,

 These Perks are worth over $200, but you won't find them anywhere else, & their FREE exclusively for James' students!

 If you need to cancel or re-schedule an appointment, you must call by 12 noon that day, or you will be charged for that lesson!